 The year 1999 saw the appearance of a new model T-90A (obiekt 188A), that features a fully welded turret derived from Obiekt 187 experimental MBT instead of a cast one carried by the original T-90, as well as advanced Essa sight that uses the excellent Catherine thermal camera manufactured by Thales (France).
 This new model was called "Vladimir" in honour of T-90 Chief Designer Vladimir Potkin, who died in 1999.
 By now the cast-turret version is no longer in production and the welded version is often referred to as just T-90.

 Due to financial woes the T-90 MBT is only present in the Russian Ground Forces in very modest numbers.
 Until 1996 one tank regiment of 21st MRD (94 vehicles) as well as one tank battalion of 5th TD (31 vehicles) were equipped with T-90.
 After 1996 the procurement stopped for several years, with the estimated total number of T-90s in service below 150.
-2004 saw the revival of state orders, with 14 upgraded T-90A MBTs ordered in 2004, 17 in 2005, equipping one tank battalion in 2nd Tamanskaja MRD (according to an interview to the daily of the Russian Military "Red Star" by Ground Forces Chief Col.-Gen. A.Maslov this battalion became operational in May 2006); a full battalion of 31 vehicles is planned for in the budget for 2006, and one more battalion each year after that until 2011.
-The cost of each T-90 for the Russian budget is estimated to be around 35mln RUR (USD1.3mln).
+2004 saw the revival of state orders, with 14 upgraded T-90A MBTs ordered in 2004, 17 in 2005, equipping one tank battalion in 2nd Tamanskaja MRD (according to an interview to the daily of the Russian Military "Red Star" by Ground Forces Chief Col.-Gen. A.Maslov this battalion became operational in May 2006); a full battalion of 31 vehicles is purchased in FY2006 (becoming operational in August 2007), another - in FY2007, and two more - in FY2008, with another two battalions planned each year after that until 2011.
+The cost of each T-90 for the Russian budget was estimated to be around 35mln RUB (USD1.3mln at the time) in 2005 and is quickly growing (ostensibly mostly due to the big increases in the costs of raw materials).
+In 2006 the price was 42mln RUB (USD1.6mln at the time) and in 2007 - already 58mln RUB (USD2.3mln at the time)

 In the recent years the T-90 MBT, the export variant of which is called T-90S, has secured important export victories making it one of the most successful export MBTs of the last decade.

 The first large contract was with India, for delivery of 310 MBTs (124 complete MBTs and 186 kits assembled by Indian enterprises); worth USD 700mln, it has been signed in February 2001 and concluded in 2004.
 The majority of supplied tanks has the welded turret, and they are equipped with the new 1000hp V-92S2 Chelyabinsk diesel and Essa night sight.
 They are not, however, equipped with the Shtora EOCMDAS, though there are reports that a separate contract for shipment of a modernized version of this suite is being discussed.
 According to the Indian newspapers, India plans to produce another 1000 T-90S MBTs (called "Bhishma" in Indian service) by 2020, which will require shipment of more components from Russia.
-In addition to this license arrangement, in October 2006 it was reported by Jane's that a new contract has been concluded, that will see another 330 full T-90S kits delivered to India.
+In addition to this license arrangement, in December 2007 a follow-on contract has been concluded, worth USD 1.2bln, that will see another 347 full T-90S kits delivered to India.

 |